-From the popular cosmopolitan city sights of Cape Town to the incredible game viewing opportunities found in Kruger National Park, you're sure to fall in love with its unique offering just the way we have.
+South Africa is home to a diverse range of regions like this, from the popular cosmopolitan city sights of Cape Town to the incredible game viewing opportunities found in Kruger National Park.

-Largely neglected by international holidaymakers despite its myriad charms, the Eastern Cape offers vast white beaches, immense sand dunes, rolling pastures, majestic mountains, river gorges and more.
+Yet the Eastern Cape is still largely neglected by international holidaymakers despite its myriad charms, such as its vast white beaches, immense sand dunes, rolling pastures, majestic mountains, river gorges and more.
+You're sure to fall in love with its unique offering just the way we have.

 To plan your own itinerary, discover our guide to Eastern Cape safari holidays.